 Culture Clash: The Costs and Benefits of Homogeneity

-Executive Summary — Culture clash is often considered a major cause for the failing of mergers and acquisitions, and for this reason it is an important consideration for corporate strategy.
+Overview — Culture clash is often considered a major cause for the failing of mergers and acquisitions, and for this reason it is an important consideration for corporate strategy.
 Although less publicized, culture clash has also plagued alliances and long-term market relationships.
 It provides a unique lens on the performance effects of corporate culture itself, and thus culture's potential to generate a competitive advantage.
 This paper develops an economic theory of the costs and benefits of corporate culture—in the sense of shared beliefs and values—in order to study the effects of culture clash in mergers and acquisitions.
 Key concepts include:

 - Culture is the degree to which members have similar beliefs about the best way of doing things.